 How to use beeswax wraps from Abeego, squeeze the wrap around anything and everything.
 It’s like a handshake–the firmer, the better.
 Wash as required (less is more).
 If it’s not soiled–fold and put away.
-The website site says it last up to a year.
-I’ve been able to have them for at least three years.
+The website site says it lasts up to a year.
+I've been able to have them for at least three years.
 It’s biodegradable and compostable, or it can be used as fire starters for campfires, BBQs or wood stoves.

 Common Questions About Beeswax Wraps: